 If a member of SLT or member of staff with designated authority from the Executive Head Teacher has reasonable belief and/or grounds to suspect a student has prohibited items in their possession a search will be initiated.
-The consent of the student and parent is sought during initial interview in writing with a copy held centrally within the student's school file and on SIMs.

 All searches of students and their possessions take place prior to school beginning, at the designated school entry point for students.
 The search of students will be undertaken by the member of staff of the same sex as the student, with a witness present where practically possible.
 A search of possessions will also take place in front of a witness.
 A search of a student will only be carried out by a member of the opposite sex when there is an immediate threat of serious harm to students or staff.
 If a student withdraws their written consent, a search may still be undertaken as outlined in 'Searching without consent'.